OracleLinuxWorld/vagrantKafka/README.md

 # vagrantKafka
-Vagrant VM set to run Confluent Kafka on Oracle Linux
+Vagrant set of VMs to run Confluent Kafka on Oracle Linux.

+The setup that will be deployed is the following:
+* 3x Kafka brokers running the following components:
+  * the ZooKeeper ensemble and
+  * Kafka broker instances

+* 2x Kafka worker nodes running the following components:
+  * Kafka Connect
+  * Kafka REST proxy
+  * Kafka Schema Registry

 # Regarding Ansible
 Please run the following commands: